We make everyday life better, every day

 At Clorox, we work together to ensure we're running our business with a focus on integrity and quality, guided by our core value of doing the right thing every single day.
 We know choices we make have a significant impact on people, our planet and our communities.
 That's why we're continually strengthening our commitment to Corporate Responsibility, focusing on five pillars: Performance, Planet, People, Products, and Purpose.

 We also believe our financial performance and commitment to CR go hand in hand.
-We invite you to review our 2013 annual report: Powerful.
-Purposeful.
-Proven., which highlights the intersection of our business and social commitments by reporting our financial, environmental, social and governance performance.
+We invite you to review our 2014 Integrated Annual Report: Powered by Value, which highlights the intersection of our business and social commitments by reporting our financial, environmental, social and governance performance.

 Disinfecting Your WorldRead More